rickpowell1311/explicit-status/README.md

         _myStatus = StatusBuilder
             .BuildStatus<Status>()
             .FromType<MyType>()
-            .IsStatus(MyStatus.Complete).When(x => !string.IsNullOrWhiteSpace(x.RequiredField))
+            .IsStatus(MyStatus.Complete).When(x => x.RequiredField, p => !string.IsNullOrWhiteSpace(p))
             .IsStatus(MyStatus.Incomplete).ByDefault()
             .Build();
     }
 }
 ```

-and statuses cannot be defined more than once or have the same definition (otherwise an AmbiguousStatusException will be thrown):
+and statuses cannot be defined more than once or have the same definition (otherwise an AmbiguousStatusConfigurationException will be thrown):

 ```
 public class MyType